peter5he1by/PortableBurpsuite/README.md

 > [Download the program package of BurpSuite](https://portswigger.net/burp/releases?requestededition=professional&requestedplatform=Jar) and put it in the `jar` directory.

-> Below is the release link for this project, just use the mega link.

 |源|链接|
 | --- | --- |
 |mega.nz|[https://mega.nz/folder/Je8UXAhC#ft-xK84MQOfsQ1O3CFVbug/file/UHtEwL4A](https://mega.nz/folder/Je8UXAhC#ft-xK84MQOfsQ1O3CFVbug/file/UHtEwL4A)|